 Discover how easy it is to get fit and stay in shape with the Total Gym XLS home gym!
 Endorsed by Chuck Norris & Christie Brinkley, the Total Gym XLS comes complete with a total fitness program of workouts and workout tools to take all the guesswork out of getting into shape.
 Read Full Review

 Power racks are the core of weightlifting equipment, as they allow you to execute exercises involving heavy barbells safely.
-They’re much less restrictive than Smith machines, and they’re typically less expensive.
-The basic power rack consists of a steel frame, a set of stopper bars, a set of safety bars, and several supports for the weight plates.
+In addition, they’re much less restrictive than Smith machines, typically less expensive.
+The primary power rack consists of a steel frame, a set of stopper bars, safety bars, and several supports for the weight plates.

 The Valor Fitness BD-7 is a power rack with an exceptional price/quality ratio.
 It offers a bit more than just the squat cage as it also integrates a lat pulldown station.
 Due to this fact, its versatility increases.
 It’s a sturdy power cage, with a weight capacity of 500 lbs (226.7 kg) for the catch bars and up to 800 lbs (362.8 kg) for the safety bars.
 Read Full Review.

 Marcy is one of the brand names to put on your list if you’re looking for an affordable weight stack machine.
-There are two Marcy home gyms of this affordable type, the MWM-990 and the MWM-6150.
-They’re both great machines, and so far, they’ve gathered an impressive amount of positive reviews, but I’ve chosen the Marcy MWM-990 as my main recommendation.
+There are two Marcy home gyms of this affordable type, the MWM-990, and the MWM-6150.
+They’re both great machines, and so far, they’ve gathered an impressive amount of positive reviews, but I’ve chosen the Marcy MWM-990 as my primary recommendation.

 This Marcy home gym features a vinyl/cement weight stack which is considered less durable than a classic cast iron stack.
 However, considering that this is a home gym and too many people won’t use it, the stack can last a lifetime with proper care.
 Other than that, the MWM-990 is a pretty solid home gym.
 Its stack weighs 150 lbs but can deliver a weight resistance of up to 200 lbs.
 Read Full Review.

 Bowflex offers several fitness machines with specific weight resistance systems.
-Although they have a similar construction to the weight stack machines, their resistance generates by a set of flexible rods.
-We’ve chosen the Bowflex Blaze is our main recommendation for this price category simply because it has an almost clean 5-star rating on most retailer and fitness websites.
+Although they have a similar construction to the weight stack machines, flexible rods generate their resistance.
+I’ve chosen the Bowflex Blaze as my main recommendation for this price category simply because it has an almost clean 5-star rating on most retailer and fitness websites.
 However, the Bowflex PR1000 and Bowflex PR3000 are also excellent fitness machines.

 The Bowflex Blaze comes with a set of rods that provide up to 210 lbs (95 kg) of weight resistance, but you can add extra rods up to 410 lbs of weight resistance.
-As opposed to the other models, this one has an extendable bench that allows horizontal presses.
-It also has a leg developer who offers the possibility to perform classic leg curls.
+Unlike the other models, this one has an extendable bench that allows horizontal presses.
+It also has a leg developer who can perform classic leg curls.
 The machine covers more than 60 exercises.
 Read Full Review.

 The Powerline BSG10X is a classic weight stack machine featuring a weight stack resistance system.
 Also, an excellent alternative to this home gym is the Body-Solid G1S.